Save money. Save energy. Save the planet.

 It’s not always straightforward though, there are environmental and cultural factors that impact the effectiveness of behavioural nudges.
 For instance, political orientation can impact how a customer may respond to a home energy report.
 They are two to four times more effective for reducing electricity usage with political liberal than with conservative households.
 Energy type also matters, as typical home energy reports that have worked well for reducing electricity consumption can lose almost half the impact when applied to natural gas customers.

-That brings us to MyHEAT and the impact our platform has on reducing energy consumption.
+That brings us to the impact the MyHEAT platform has on reducing energy consumption.
 A third-party evaluation team used a randomized control trial to test MyHEAT’s data compared to traditional home energy reports as well as a control group that received no behavioural nudging.

 Our visual heat loss image and social norm message (i.e. how the home’s heat loss compared to others in the community) were shown on utility bills and combined with information on potential savings as a result of lowering heat loss.